future-architect/vuls/README.md

 - Adjusting Open File Limit
 [Riak docs](http://docs.basho.com/riak/latest/ops/tuning/open-files-limit/) is awesome.

-- Does Vuls accept ssh connections with fish-shell or old zsh as the login shell?
+- Does Vuls accept SSH connections with fish-shell or old zsh as the login shell?
 No, Vuls needs a user on the server for bash login. see also [#8](/../../issues/8)

 - Windows